pilot7747/sldl/README.md

 ## Plans

-* Make this a usable Python package
-* Prettify the code, write the docs
 * Add image deblurring, face generation, machine translation, etc
 * Add more models like RealESRGAN
 * Make inference optimizations like `torch.compile` and TensorRT